ferdinand-beyer/init/doc/metadata.md

 Init also treats [type hints](https://clojure.org/reference/java_interop#typehints) as tags, so that you can inject components by Java type.

-### Injection Points
+### Injecting dependencies

 You can specify selectors for components to inject via the `:init/inject` metadata key.
 In its basic form, this is a vector with one element for each function argument.

 Selectors can be qualified names (keywords or symbols) or collections of qualified names.
+For collections, a component needs to provide _all_ tags in the collection to be eligible for injection.

 In the following example, the `::server` component requires two components.
 The first one needs to provide `:ring/handler`, the second both `:server/port` and `:env/prod`:

 ```clojure
 (defn server